Faith Hill: Philanthropy

 Hill used her 1999 tour to support a national children's book drive, The Faith Hill Family Literacy Project.
 The charity was inspired by Faith's father, who faced challenges with literacy.
-Fans who donated books at one of her concerts were entered into a draw to meet her personally after the show.
+Fans who donated books at one of her concerts were entered into a drawing to meet her personally after the show.
 The effort resulted in the donation of 35,000 children's books, which were distributed to hospitals, schools, libraries, and daycare centers in 40 cities across the United States.

 In the days immediately following Hurricane Katrina, Hill and her husband, Tim McGraw, who was raised in Louisiana, joined groups taking supplies to Gulfport, Mississippi.
 The two also hosted several charity concerts to benefit those who were displaced by the storm.
 Later in the year the couple established the Neighbor's Keeper Foundation, which provides funding for community charities to assist with basic humanitarian services in the event of a natural disaster or for desperate personal circumstances.
 In a special gesture, the couple also donated profits from their performance in New Orleans to Hurricane Katrina relief.

 In June 2010, Hill and McGraw organized Nashville Rising, a benefit concert aimed to raise $2 million for The Community Foundation of Middle Tennessee in response to the flood in early May that killed 22 people and caused $2 billion in damage.